nekoaimo/neko-ohif-xnat/README.md

 **2.0 RC-4**
 Bug Fixes:
 - Fix multiple import edge-case bug with ROI Contours.
+- Updated to new dcmjs version which fixes segmentation IO for images with frames of length not divisible by 8.

 A full list of changes are available in the `CHANGELOG`.